-Reasons for a Gun Permit Denial in NJ
+Reasons for a Gun Permit Denial in New Jersey

-Essex County NJ Gun Permit Lawyers with Offices in Newark
+Essex County Gun Permit Lawyers with Offices in Newark, NJ

 The Second Amendment to the United States Constitution affords citizens the right to bear arms.
 However, this is not where the story ends.
 New Jersey has enacted some of the most stringent gun policies in the nation, making it incredibly difficult for New Jersey residents to purchase, possess, or carry firearms.
 If you wish to do anything with a gun in New Jersey, you likely need a permit.
 For example, purchasing a firearm requires a permit and carrying a handgun requires yet another permit.
 Obtaining any kind of gun permit in New Jersey requires you to submit to a thorough vetting process, as you essentially allow the State to probe into your life, your background, and your habits.
 Many times during the gun permit application process, a citizen has his or her gun permit denied with absolutely no idea as to why.